 No doubt, many generations of advertising executives have pondered on this exact question when testing revealed the general public hated their latest design.
 The GAP fashion brand certainly did when they tried to introduce a new logo and it bombed.
 British Airways made a similar faux pas when they ditched the British flag in favor of a multi-cultural icon.

 To the initiated, what makes a great logo is not always obvious.
 With big brands like GAP, British Airways, and CocaCola, the public becomes accustomed to a logo, so any attempts to revamp the logo are met with fierce criticism.
 The general consensus of opinion seems to be “if it isn’t broke, don’t try to fix it”.

 The problem many brands face, however, is how to design the right logo in the first place.
-It would be great to create a logo that is instantly recognizable, rather like Apple, Nike, or even McDonalds, but this takes a lot of work.
+It would be great to create a logo, with the help of a logo creator app that is instantly recognizable, rather like Apple, Nike, or even McDonalds, but this takes a lot of work.
 However, unless your new logo fulfills some essential criteria, you don’t stand a chance.